Last Updated on September 22, 2021 by melissanreynolds

 The first few nights I took the full dose as recommended and slept like I was heavily sedated.
 When I woke my neck was very sore from the immobility and I had a severe headache.

-After struggling through a few days feeling more and more lethargic, I emailed Dr Teitelbaum’s office asking if I should decrease the dose.
-Dr T himself replied that I should, and take the dose that works for me.
+After struggling through a few days feeling more and more lethargic, I emailed Doctor Teitelbaum’s office asking if I should decrease the dose.
+Doctor T himself replied that I should, and take the dose that works for me.

 I reduced to half and continued to sleep better but less heavily.
 I noticed less gut issues, slightly less pain and some more energy.